 If your hair thinning is a result of poor health choices, you’re actually experiencing hair shedding, which is temporary and easier to address than hair loss.
 Your hair needs nutrients to maintain a healthy, luscious look.
 Make sure you’re getting your daily requirement of iron, protein, zinc, and biotin.
 Maintain a healthy, balanced lifestyle and if applicable, quit smoking.

 Men should expect some hair loss during the natural aging process.
 Over time, scalp hair follicles shrink and the hair grows shorter and finer until the follicle completely stops generating new hairs.
 Although some men are content embracing the consequences of their advanced years, others seek a solution to prevent continual hair loss.
-Prescription medication, hair lotion containing Minoxidil, or hair transplants have all proven to be effective hair restoration options during the aging process.
+Prescription medication, hair lotion containing Minoxidil, or hair transplants are hair restoration options to address the aging process.

 Even for men, severe hairstyles such as man buns, cornrows, tight braids, and harsh hair products can cause thinning hair.
 To restore your hair to its natural thickness, be gentle during styling, don’t pull or damage the roots, use medical-grade shampoos and conditioners, and avoid dying your hair too often.